 - conduct professional practice in an ethical and appropriate manner

 CFRE International recognizes that the fundraising professional engages in lifelong development to maintain and improve knowledge and skills for competent practice.
 This includes continuous self-assessment to identify professional strengths and learning needs, establishment of short- and long-term goals for individual professional development, and selection of appropriate continuing education to meet these goals.

 Candidates should choose those educational Programs that provide them with the most benefit, keeping in mind that the length and rigor of a Program contribute to its value.
 Advance planning for continuing education enables candidates to choose more appropriate courses and also to control expenses more effectively.

 MINIMUM POINT REQUIREMENTS

 Candidates applying for Initial certification must document a minimum of 80 points in the Education category.
-Candidates applying for Recertification OR Inactive Status must document a minimum of 45 points in the Education category.
+Candidates applying for Recertification OR Special Circumstances Status must document a minimum of 45 points in the Education category.